MojoliciousDotIO/mojolicious.io/blog/2017/12/12/day-12-more-than-a-base-class/index.markdown

     my $value = $self->data->{key};

 the setters (ie, when passing an argument to change the stored value) return the object itself, not the value.
-THe reason for this is to create what is called a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface), more commonly known as chaining.
+The reason for this is to create what is called a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface), more commonly known as chaining.

     my $ua = Mojo::UserAgent->new->max_redirects(10)->inactivity_timeout(1200);